sudoist/hugo-jcos.io/content/posts/switching-from-wordpress-to-hugo.md

 I will be writing more details on the tools and other stuff I used but that will be on another post.

-### TLDR

-Not able to make old theme and updated WordPress to work so instead of redoing site with new theme, moved over to hugo made a blog static.

-Learned a couple of new stuff along the way.

 ### Commercial time

 Thank you for reaching this part.